Three Alls policy: Description

-Initiated in 1940 by Major General Ryūkichi Tanaka, the Sankō Sakusen was implemented in full scale in 1942 in north China by General Yasuji Okamura who divided the territory of five provinces (Hebei, Shandong, Shensi, Shanhsi, Chahaer) into "pacified", "semi-pacified" and "unpacified" areas.
+Initiated in 1940 by Major General Ryūkichi Tanaka, the Sankō Sakusen was implemented in full scale in 1942 in north China by General Yasuji Okamura who divided the territory of five provinces (Hebei, Shandong, Shaanxi, Shanxi, Chahar) into "pacified", "semi-pacified" and "unpacified" areas.
 The authorization of the policy was given by Imperial General Headquarters Order Number 575 on 3 December 1941.
-Okamura's strategy involved burning down villages, confiscating grain and mobilizing peasants to construct collective hamlets.
+Okamura's strategy involved burning down villages, confiscating grain, and mobilizing peasants to construct collective hamlets.
 It also centered on the digging of vast trench lines and the building of thousands of miles of containment walls and moats, watchtowers and roads to prevent guerrillas from moving around.
-These operations targeted for destruction "enemies pretending to be local people" and "all males between the ages of fifteen and sixty whom we suspect to be enemies".
+These operations targeted for destruction "enemies pretending to be local people" and "all males between the ages of fifteen and sixty whom we suspect to be enemies."